Traumatism/sipwi-lang/README.md

 ### Importing procedures

-Imports must be inside the `import` procedure.
+Imports must be inside the `import` procedure inside the main file.

 ```
 import <- proc [] do